-British baritone Dominic Sedgwick joined the prestigious Jette Parker Young Artist Programme at the Royal Opera House from the beginning of the 2017/18 season, having recently graduated from the Guildhall School of Music and Drama.
+British baritone Dominic Sedgwick is a recent graduate of the prestigious Jette Parker Young Artist Programme at the Royal Opera House.
+He previously trained at the Guildhall School of Music and Drama.

 He is a Rising Star of the Orchestra of the Age of Enlightenment for the 2019/20 season and will perform with the orchestra at the Bonn Beethoven Festival in September.
 His engagements for the 2019/20 season also include a return to the Royal Opera as the English Clerk / baritone ensemble in a new production of Death in Venice by David McVicar and his debut with the Grange Festival as Demetrius A Midsummer Night’s Dream.

 In the Royal Opera’s 2018/19 season Dominic performed as Novice's Friend Billy Budd (also covering the title role), Kuligin Katya Kabanova in Richard Jones’ Olivier Award winning new production, and Moralès and Dancaïre in Barrie Kosky’s Carmen.
 He also performed as Pelléas Pelléas et Mélisande and Figaro Il Barbiere di Sivilgia in the 2019 JPYAP Showcase.